-Abstract-This paper presents heuristics for dynamic management of application code on limited local memories present in high-performance multi-core processors.
+This thesis presents heuristics for dynamic management of application code on limited local memories present in high-performance multi-core processors.
 Previous techniques formulate the problem using call graphs, which do not capture the temporal ordering of functions.
 In addition, they only use a conservative estimate of the interference cost between functions to obtain a mapping.
-As a result previous techniques are unable to achieve efficient code mapping.
+As a result, previous techniques are unable to achieve efficient code mapping.
 Techniques proposed in this paper overcome both these limitations and achieve superior code mapping.
-Experimental results from executing benchmarks from MiBench onto the Cell processor in the Sony Playstation 3 demonstrate upto 29% and average 12% performance improvement, at tolerable compile-time overhead.
+Experimental results from executing benchmarks from MiBench onto the Cell processor in the Sony Playstation 3 demonstrate upto 29%, and an average of 12% performance improvement with a tolerable compile-time overhead.